We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Blackburn 2’Fer is a unique bike light because it can be used both as a front and as a rear light.
 By changing the mode, the color will change as well between bright white and red.

-As a front light, Blackburn 2’Fer emits 60 lumens of light, whereas as a rear light it emits 20 lumens.
+As a bicycle headlight, Blackburn 2’Fer emits 60 lumens of light, whereas as a rear light it emits 20 lumens.
 You can mount it on the handlebar or on the seatpost with a durable silicone band.

 There’s no need to worry about running out of battery.
 This light has an LED charge indicator that will tell you when you need to plug it in.
 It takes around 3 hours to charge it fully, which is not too bad.

 Apart from front and rear visibility, Blackburn 2’Fer also provides excellent side visibility due to its smart design.
-Therefore, it will ensure that you are visible from all directions at all times.
+Therefore, it’s one of the best bicycle lights that will ensure that you are visible from all directions at all times.

 MSRP $68 on JensonUSA